sinorga/MuranoCLI/README.markdown

 There are a few steps and pieces to getting a solution with a product up and running in Murano.
 Here is the list.

-- Pick a business: `murano account --business`
+- Pick a business: `murano business list`
 	If this is the first time you've run `murano` it will ask for your Murano username and password.
 - Set it: `murano config business.id ZZZZZZZZZ`
-- Create a product: `murano product create myawesomeproduct`
+- Create a product: `murano product create myawesomeproduct --save`
-- Save the result: `murano config product.id YYYYYYYYY`
 - Add resource aliases to specs/resources.yaml
 - Sync the product definition up: `murano syncup -V --specs`
-- Create a solution: `murano solution create myawesomesolution`
+- Create a solution: `murano solution create myawesomesolution --save`
-- Save the result: `murano config solution.id XXXXXX`
 - Sync solution code up: `murano syncup -V`
 - Assign the product to the solution: `murano assign set`